-It takes a lot of effort for anyone to create a perfect resume to apply for a job.
+Creating a beautiful resume to apply for a job takes a lot of time and effort.
 That is something we all know very well.

-Because a resume is not just a document.
-It’s something that will determine your future.
+Because a resume is more than just a piece of paper.
+It’s a factor that will influence your future.

-Did you know that it will only take about 6-seconds for a hiring manager to decide whether to drop your resume from a job competition or move on with your resume?
+Did you know that it only takes a hiring manager around 6-seconds to determine whether to drop off your resume from a job competition or continue with it?

 If they feel that there is something to take in your resume during this little time, they will be more inclined to read your resume with more interest.
 Otherwise, your resume will go to the rejection pile.

 There is no rocket science to this test conducted by hiring managers.
 What they really do is skim your resume before studying it in depth.
 By doing so, the hiring manager will be able to get a general idea of whether the applicant is suitable for the position or not.

 Recruiters will not completely analyze your resume during this test.
 The first impression is the key to success in passing the six-second resume test.

 But, you know very well that hiring managers are different.
 We do not know how they think.
 Different recruiters may take different approaches to test your resume within six seconds.

 However, if your resume is optimized for a six-second resume scan, you have no reason to be afraid of any kind of hiring manager or recruiter scanning your resume.